Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 There are two types of disease:

-• disease with damage to one kidney;
+• disease affecting one kidney;

-By origin, the disease is divided into:
+Based on its origin, the disease is divided into:

 • congenital;

-• the acquired formation.
+• acquired formation.

 1. A disorder that is accompanied by poor urine flow;